 Before you get diagnosed and begin treatment, you may suddenly experience pain and stiffness in the affected joints.
 In particular, RA tends to affect the joints that connect your big toes to the rest of the foot first, so you may notice difficulties with walking.

 You may also feel tired, lose weight, or develop nodules under your skin.
 You may find it difficult to do everyday tasks.

 This risk does not go away with treatment, as some medications for RA can also weaken your immune system.

-As RA progresses, it can cause pain and inflammation to other joints in the body, such as:
+As RA progresses, it continues to cause pain and inflammation to joints throughout the body.
+This includes: